Bruno-SSC/movsort/commit_log.md

     finished the layout switching and the movie_card for the list layout.
 Got rid of shuffling feature. com 35
-    micro adjustments, bug fixes and type corrections.
+    micro adjustments, bug fixes and type corrections. com 36
+    more of the previous and implemented the pagination.
+I just need to sync the amount of pages with the total possible pages later.